-Swathmore’s arboretum campus stretches over 425 acres with rolling lawns, a creek, wooded hills, and hiking trails.
+Swarthmore’s arboretum campus stretches over 425 acres with rolling lawns, a creek, wooded hills, and hiking trails.
 The campus is only 11 miles from Philadelphia.

 Aside from focusing on the architecture of its campus, Swarthmore is also dedicated to its sustainability efforts and practices.
-Swarthmore College continues to put its values into practice, and one most recent effort is the conversion of its green rooftops.
+Swarthmore College continues to put its values into practice, and one most recent efforts is the conversion of its green rooftops.

 The honor code and beautiful arboretum of Haverford College, a top liberal arts college outside of Philadelphia, make it stand out from the rest of other Eastern colleges.
 In the classroom, students work directly with the materials and ideas of the discipline.
 They are trusted collaborators and trusted colleagues.

 The campus features 200 acres of award-winning architecture, more than 50 buildings, a 3.5-acre duck pond, gardens, wooded areas, a nationally recognized arboretum with 400 trees, and more than 50 academic and athletic facilities.